-You can monitor ESXi host using SNMP – OID.
+You can monitor an ESXi host using SNMP – OID.

 Click here to read more.

-To look at the procedure to add an SNMP device click here
+To read more on adding an SNMP device click here